vGhost2000/json-schema/1.x/array.md

 the schema defined by the keyword value.
 The value of this keyword must be a valid json schema (object or boolean).

-Please not that an empty array will never be valid against this keyword.
+Please note that an empty array will never be valid against this keyword.
-{:.alert.alert-info}
+{:.alert.alert-info data-title="Important"}

+{% capture schema %}
 ```json
 {
   "type": "array",